reactjstampabay/2020-05-27-virtual-dev-environment/README.md

 ### Spin up a linux VPS

 **Why?** Allows us to move processor intense operations, like running a Docker Container, off our local machine.
-Some wins for this are longer battery life, ability to use less expensive hardware, and reduction of fan noise!
+Some quicks wins for consitent and reproducible development environments, this are longer battery life, reduced fan noise, and ability to use less expensive hardware (Chromebook for example).